 This extreme is often less, as Jen from Fundie Fridays puts it, more about rules and regulations than it is about any kind of sound doctrine.
 As well as that, as I’ve said before, historical context is everything when interpreting a religious text and literalism is literally killing people, if not leaving them with lasting, if not lifelong, trauma.

-It’s these kind of teachings that fuel the movements we are seeing in society right now, from religious freedom legislation in the States (which basically translates to preferential treatment for Christians at the cost of others), the implementation of anti-abortion laws, to hate crimes against LGBTQ+ people, non-Christians, the poor and minorities.
+It’s this kind of teachings that fuel the movements we are seeing in society right now, from religious freedom legislation in the States (which basically translates to preferential treatment for Christians at the cost of others), the implementation of anti-abortion laws, to hate crimes against LGBTQ+ people, non-Christians, the poor and minorities.

 Everything needs a middle ground.
 All extremes are extremes.